krepoli/CS-330/README.md

 * The **"dangling else" problem** occurs in nested "if" statements where the "else" statement doesn't know which "if" to combine with.
 Make sure to use curly braces and indentation to prevent this problem
 * C++ supports switch statements which utilize "break" to exit the statement; "continue" does not work
-* There are 3 types of loops: for loops, while loops, and do while loops
+* There are 3 types of loops: **for loops, while loops, and do while loops**

-    * for loops and while loops are both entry-controlled loops, meaning they must check if the condition is true before executing
+    * for loops and while loops are entry-controlled loops, meaning they must check if the condition is true before executing
     * a do-while loop is an exit-controlled loop, which means the loop executes one time before checking the condition
     * the number of iterations is known beforehand in a for loop while this is based solely on condition in while and do while loops